Menu Close

 Example of B2B decision making unit and process

 Imagine Sylvia works in the IT department of a small company.
 She identifies that the company needs to buy a new computer for the new IT admin staff (Karim).
-She then discusses this with her line manager (Alex) who also have the responsibility to make purchase decision.
-Alex agreed, bought a new computer, and passed it on to Karim to use it.
+She then discusses this with her line manager (Alex) who also have the responsibility to make the purchase decision.
+Alex has agreed, bought a new computer, and passed it on to Karim to use it.
 In this scenario, Sylvia is the initiator, Alex is the decider and buyer, and Karim is the user.

-Finally, the buying centre is not fixed (Kotler & Armstrong, 2009).
-An organisation does not need different people to play different roles.
-One person may play more than one role.
-Likewise, more than five/six people may also be required sometimes.
-According to Toman et.al.
-(2017), the number of people involved in business decision making has gone up from an average of 5.4 to 6.8 recently.
+According to some writers, the number of people involved in business decision making has gone up from an average of 5.4 to 6.8 recently.
 In fact, different products/services, and different buying situations will decide how big a buying centre should be.

 Decision-making – definition and types of decision-making